mbjordal/blast-off/README (1).md

 #### University of Minnesota Cybersecurity Bootcamp Project #1
-# Deployement of Live ELK Stack Server
+# Deployment of Live ELK Stack Server

 The files in this project were used to configure the cloud network displayed below.